What Happens If You Are Not At Fault In A Car Accident?

 After repairs, many Utah drivers also pursue diminished value, which is the drop in resale value due to the crash history.
 These claims are possible in Utah but often need strong proof.

-Fault And Utah’s 50% Rule
+Fault and Utah’s 50% Rule

 Utah follows modified comparative negligence.
 The amount of money you can recover is reduced based on your share of fault if you are less than half at fault.
 You cannot recover any damages from another driver if you are 50% or more at fault.